If you could only read 10 books for the rest of your life, what would they be?

 10. Work Hard

-Cliche but true.
-All of Oprah’s core team from the start of her talk show made the show their life.
-It was all they did from when they got up to when they went to bed.
+This may generic advice but true.
+Since the beginning, Oprah and her team made the show their entire life.
+Often, it was all they did from when they got up to when they went to bed.

 11. Be Strategic

-In her first episode, she said she was so nervous there were hives under her armpits.
+In her first ever TV episode, she admitted that she was so nervous that there were hives all over her.
 This was unheard of because at the time, no one revealed anything personal on television, let alone their insecurities.

 13. Do Something That Will Never Happen Again & Celebrate It